SUSTAINABILITY Community Relations

 Promotion of Collaborative Community Projects in Partnership with Local Governments: Signing of Comprehensive Agreements

-To create “new hubs of refreshment in every community” in pursuit of new ways to provide convenience, from fiscal 2022 Lawson is strengthening its system to thoroughly pursue the creation of customer value at sites closer to customers, based on the strategic concept of “community based × individual customer and individual store-focused.”
+To create the hub of refreshment in every community, Lawson started to vigorously pursue the creation of customer value at sites closer to customers, under a strategic concept of “community-based x individual customer and store-focused” in fiscal 2022.
 We established the Hokkaido Company and the Kinki Company as leading areas to grasp the characteristics of each area and quickly respond to changes in customers and communities, with the aim of developing closer ties with local communities.
 From fiscal 2023, we are expanding the company system nationwide in order to further promote our concept of “community based × individual customer and individual store-focused.”

 Name of local government Date of agreement Tourism & PR Prefectural products & food Welfare & childcare Environmental contribution Crime prevention & youth Disaster preparedness